topolvm/topolvm/docs/rancher.md

 Then, allow HTTP/HTTPS with the following commands.

-1. Go to `VM instances` on the GCP dashboard and open the configuration page of `rancher`
+1. Go to `VM instances` on the GCE dashboard and open the configuration page of `rancher`
 2. Click `EDIT` at the top of the page
 3. Enable `Allow HTTP traffic` and `Allow HTTPS traffic` under `Firewalls`
 4. Click `Save` at the bottom of the page